NLTP/Rules/README.md

       - (ii) Game = 20 minutes (two halves) of a weekly NLTP Matchup.
       - (iii) Half = 10 minutes of an NLTP Game.
    + (b) Game settings.
-      - (i) See [XII, B](#-section-b---settings-) for game settings and other match information.
+      - (i) See [Article XII, Section B](#-section-b---settings-) for game settings and other match information.
 - (2) Playoffs.
    + (a) There will be one elimination series per week for each team in the playoffs.
       - (i) Series = Best of 7 ten minute games
    + (b) There will be 8 teams in the playoffs for each league determined by regular season standings.
    + (c) Game settings:
-      - (i) See article 5 for game settings and other match information.
+      - (i) See [Article XII, Section B](#-section-b---settings-) for game settings and other match information.
 ___
 ### Article II - Leadership Roles, Member Roles & Eligibility

 #### _Section A - The Chair and Rules Committee (CRC)_
 - (1) CRC Structure Overview.
-   + (a)The CRC will consist of 5 members with equal voting power and rights.
+   + (a) The CRC will consist of 5 members with equal voting power and rights.
       - (i) One member of the CRC will serve as Chair.
 A second will serve as Vice Chair.
    + (b) At the conclusion of every season, 2 new members of the CRC will be elected.
 Up to 2 members of the CRC will retire to make room for these two new members.
    + (c) The 2 new members of the CRC will be elected.
 One will be elected by a combined vote of the previous season’s CRC and Captains.
 The second will be elected by the community.